kjappelbaum/oximachinetool/README.md

 ## How to use a tools-barebone framework

-The _tools-barebone_ framework provides basic templates to extend it further to develop a new tool for Materials Cloud.
-Here we will explain how the _tools-barebone_ template (shown at left side) can be extended to develop a new tool called _custom-tool_ (shown at right side).
+The _tools-barebone_ framework provides basic templates, that can be extended to develop a new tool for Materials Cloud.
+Here we will explain how the `tools-barebone` template (shown on the left side of the figure below) can be extended to develop a new tool called `custom-tool` (shown on the right side).

 Tools barebone template    |  New tool template :-------------------------:|:-------------------------:
 ![](https://github.com/materialscloud-org/tools-barebone/blob/master/webservice/static/img/tools-barebone.png)  |  ![](https://github.com/materialscloud-org/tools-barebone/blob/master/webservice/static/img/tools-example.png)

-#### 1. Create a parent directory which will contain both _tools-barebone_ and _custom-tool_ directories.
+#### 1. Create a parent directory which will contain both the `tools-barebone` and `custom-tool` directories

-For this example we will call it as _materialscloud-tools_.
+For this example we will call it `materialscloud-tools`.

 ```
 mkdir materialscloud-tools